Authentication

 })

-One safety bit baked into the redirect handler: if a redirect crosses origins, the client drops Authorization (and Proxy-Authorization) before following.
-Same rule for HTTPS to HTTP downgrades.
-Real browsers do this and so does httpcloak, so credentials don't leak to whatever domain the response decided to bounce you to.
+One safety bit lives in the redirect handler: a redirect that crosses origins drops Authorization and Proxy-Authorization before following.
+The same rule applies to HTTPS-to-HTTP downgrades.
+Browsers behave the same way, and httpcloak matches that, so credentials don't leak to whatever domain the response bounces to.